Guide to Gymnastics

 Parkour – the physical discipline of training to overcome any obstacle within one’s path by adapting one’s movements to the environment.
 It is a physical discipline of French origin in which participants run along a route, attempting to negotiate obstacles in the most efficient way possible.
 Skills such as jumping and climbing, or the more specific parkour moves are employed.
 The goal of a practitioner of parkour is to get from one place to another using only the human body and the objects in the environment.
 The obstacles can be anything in one’s environment, such as buildings and rails.
 Several coaches at Spokane Gymnastics are Parkour Level 1 and 2 Certified through the World Parkour and Free-running Federation.

-Spokane Gymnastics offers instructional gymnastics, Women’s Artistic Gymnastics, Men’s Gymnastics, Tumbling and Trampoline, and Parkour Gymnastics.
+Spokane Gymnastics offers instructional gymnastics, Women’s Artistic Gymnastics, Ninja Zone, and Parkour Gymnastics.
 Individual coaches are available to teach Acrobatic Gymnastics, Rhythmic Gymnastics and Cheer.